hishamhm/dit/README.md

 <p align="center"><a href="http://hisham.hm/dit"><img border="0" src="http://hisham.hm/dit/dit-white.jpg" alt="Dit"></a></p>

-An ncurses-based text editor for Unix systems.
+A console text editor for Unix systems that you don't have to learn.

 http://hisham.hm/dit